ON DISPLAY NOW - Exhibition of Deepwater paintings

 Doctoral research into Art, Science and Climate Change 2017

 Rhian is currently completing her PhD research funded through a Doctoral Award by the Arts and Humanities Research Council, at Aberystwyth University.
 She has been exploring the role of Art in communicating science knowledge, and in particular, looking closely at how this is being done within the Dyfi Biosphere - an UNESCO designated area of outstanding natural beauty.
 Rhian's field research has been conducted at the National Assembly for Wales' Senedd in Cardiff, the Torch Theatre and Ysgol preseli in Pembrokeshire as well as within the Dyfi Biosphere area.
 She has invited participants from different age groups from under 18's upwards.
 Part of her research has involved creating artwork specifically for her field research into how people engage with climate change through art.
+Her research will be completed by September 2017.

 Island Colonies take up Office at Wales' H.Q.